 I will keep you updated once I find some more information.
 There are several websites where you can study online.

-The Centre is a unique seat of Turkish learning in India where the entire gamut of language, literature, history, culture and civilization of Turkey, and erstwhile Ottoman World is covered in its various academic programs covering undergraduate, and part-time courses.
+The Centre is a unique seat of Turkish learning in India.
+It covers the entire gamut of language, literature, history, culture, Turkey’s civilization, and erstwhile Ottoman World.